Big Sky (film): Release

 The film was released in the United States on August 14, 2015, by Entertainment One in a limited release and through video on demand.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 18% of 11 surveyed critics gave the film a positive review; the average rating is 4.3/10.
-Metacritic rated it 36/100 based on seven reviews.
+On the review aggregator website Rotten Tomatoes, 18% of 11 critics gave Big Sky a positive review, with an average rating of 4.3/10.
+Metacritic assigned the film a score of 36 out of 100 based on seven critics, indicating "generally unfavorable" reviews.

 Dennis Harvey of Variety wrote, "Evan M. Wiener’s screenplay throws in too many disparate elements without developing any of them very effectively, while Grau’s direction is slick but unable to provide the tension or consistency needed."
 John DeFore of The Hollywood Reporter wrote that the film includes too many quirky characters, but Grau "captures [Thorne's] struggle with empathy and dignity".
 Andy Webster of The New York Times, although complimenting the other actors, said that Thorne is not ready to handle a lead role.
 Michael Rechtshaffen of the Los Angeles Times called it a "tedious waste of space" that seems to have been made up as the filmmakers went along.